Northwest Green Home Tour: June 22, 2019, 10am-5pmSite locations and descriptions

 By choosing high quality, locally sourced products they have a down to earth kitchen remodel that works for their lifestyle.
 Beyond local products, this kitchen was designed to optimize space for fresh, local food.
 They can enjoy their morning breakfast ritual in a space they love for their next chapter in life. !

 • Energy efficient appliances

 • Local custom bench upholstery

-Read More TWIN PEAKS PASSIVE HOUSE
+Read More about TWIN PEAKS PASSIVE HOUSE*